 Of these, 11 schools will be completely newly built; 2 schools are expected to be renovated and upgraded.
 The total estimated investment demand is nearly 2,700 billion VND.
 Each school will have 30 classrooms, serving about 1,000 students.

-At the meeting, the Department of Education and Training, together with departments, branches, and People's Committees of border communes, focused on discussing and proposing solutions to remove difficulties and speed up the completion of documents for early implementation of construction.
-According to a quick report from the leaders of 13 border communes, localities have proactively organized meetings to solicit public opinions, review the current status of land use, and preliminarily identify locations with favorable conditions forschool building
+At the meeting, the Department of Education and Training, along with departments, branches, and People's Committees of border communes, focused on discussing and proposing solutions to remove difficulties and speed up the completion of documents for early implementation of construction.
+According to a quick report from the leaders of 13 border communes, localities have proactively organized meetings to solicit public opinions, review the current status of land use, and preliminarily identify locations with favorable conditions forschool construction

 Chairman of the Provincial People's Committee Nguyen Dinh Viet and the working delegation inspected and surveyed the construction site of a primary and secondary boarding school in Muong Leo commune.
 Photo: Quoc Tuan.